pluemmoo/Stable-Diffusion/Readme.md

    ```py
     x = x * F.gelu(gate)
   ```
 This part introduces non-linearity.
 The erf function ensures a smooth, non-zero slope for negative inputs.
 After this, using linear layer to projects output back to a suitable format for further processing.

+So, It first projects the image data to a higher-dimensional space, allowing for more complex feature extraction.
+It then uses GELU to selectively emphasize specific features based on their characteristics.
+Finally, it modulates the original features with these emphasized ones, potentially leading to a more robust representation of the objects.